pywbem/pywbemtools/docs/pywbemclicommands.rst

 Class command group
 -------------------

-The **class** command group defines commands that act on CIM classes. see :ref:`pywbemcli class --help`.
-This group includes the following commands:
+The **class** command group has commands that act on CIM classes.

-This group consists of the following commands:
+This group has the following commands:

 * :ref:`Class associators command` - List the classes associated with a class.
 * :ref:`Class delete command` - Delete a class.